Ingmar Weber: Digital Gender Gaps

 He works with the United Nations Foundation's Data2X initiative to study digital gender gaps, in particular internet access gender gaps.

 With support by the Data2X initiative he helped create a website for real-time monitoring of different types of digital gender gaps.

+Awards and honors

+Weber is an ACM Distinguished Member and was awarded an Alexander von Humboldt Professorship in AI.
+He is a Fellow of the Association for the Advancement of Artificial Intelligence.
+He has completed over 100 marathons and is a member of the 100 Marathon Club Deutschland.